AREVA RESOURCES CANADA: FROM EXPLORATION TO RECLAMATION

 Remotely operated equipment is used to mine the deposit to prevent direct worker exposure to the high-grade ore.

 The ore is processed at the Key Lake mill, located about 80 kilometers south of the mine.
 The mill is operated by Cameco Corporation, which has as majority interest of 83.3%, with AREVA Resources owning the remaining 16.7%.

 Cigar Lake is the second largest high-grade uranium deposit in the world after McArthur River.
 The project is located 660 kilometers north of Saskatoon.
-It will be operated by Cameco Corporation, which holds a 50% interest in the deposit.
+It is operated by Cameco Corporation, which holds a 50% interest in the deposit.
 AREVA has a 37.1% stake.
 All of the ore extracted from the mine will be processed at the McClean Lake mill operated by AREVA.
 Mining began in March 2014.
 Cigar Lake will produce 6,900 tons of uranium a year when operating at full capacity.